 How Support Coordinators Can Help You With Your NDIS Plan

-The role of a support coordinator is pretty simple: they help you understand your NDIS plan, figure out what support services are right for you, and make sure you’re connecting with the best providers.
+The role of a support coordinator is simple: they help you understand your NDIS plan, figure out what support services are right for you, and make sure you’re connecting with the best providers.
 They’re your guide through the NDIS maze.

 Understanding Your NDIS Plan

 The goal here is to turn that thick stack of paperwork into something that actually makes sense.
-By helping you understand the language and services available, a support coordinator ensures you’re not left with a bunch of documents that are too complicated to use.
+A support coordinator helps you understand the language and services available so that you are not left with a bunch of documents that are too complicated to use.

 Connecting You With the Right Providers